wuffleton/patreon-python/README.md

 [![Build Status](https://img.shields.io/circleci/project/github/patreon/patreon-python.svg)](https://circleci.com/gh/Patreon/patreon-python/)

 Note: This version has support for the unstable internal API that offers additional functionality that is currently not implemented in API v2.
+---
 Documentation for these additional features to come.
-Test suite files may or may not ever be implemented for this fork.
+Test suite files may or may not ever be implemented for this fork. cloudscraper is required for the Internal API.

 ---

 Interact with the Patreon API via OAuth.